erangell/azurewordpress/readme.md

 WordPress files are located in /var/www/html

 ## Browse to your web endpoint
-You should see the "famous WordPress 5 minute start" which will create a basic WordPress site automatically.
+You should see the "famous WordPress 5 minute install" which will create a basic WordPress site automatically.

 ## Congratulations!
 At this point, you should have a functioning WordPress site